vkurup/kurup.org/blog/_posts/2003-07-20-updating-from-cvs.markdown

 ---
 date: 2003/07/20 00:00:00
 layout: post
-title: "Updating from CVS"
+title: Updating from CVS
-tags: openacs cvs updating programming
+tags: openacs version-control programming
 ---

 Here's the steps I take in order to update my site from the latest OpenACS CVS.
 All of this info comes from [Andrew Piskorski's great CVS page](http://piskorski.com/docs/cvs-conventions.html) or from pages listed in his document.